253olivares/workSite/README.md

 Frameworks: None (No framework was utilized at the time of this project)

 Updates Nov / Dec 2023: The site was reconstructed by me again in 2023 near the end before I left the company to fix any ongoing bugs that existed since my original creation of the site in 2022.
-I continue to update the site when needed by the company.

 The site design was mocked and created using Adobe XD which can be found in the root directory.

+June 2024 - Site design is no longer being utilized Git hub remains to document my work and a git pages will be created for portfolio use.